 Regardless of which type of patch you choose, here are a few tips to follow to maximize effectiveness:

-Press down for a few seconds.
+- Press down for a few seconds.
 You want to make sure you have a good level of stickiness for any patch.
-For microneedle patches, pressing down will ensure that the actives are getting where they need to go.
+For microneedle patches, pressing down for 15-30s will ensure that the actives are really sinking in.

-- Visit a dermatologist if you find yourself buying patches like they are toilet paper during a pandemic.
+- Visit a dermatologist.
 If acne is a recurring issue, or patches just don’t seem to help, book an appointment with a derm so she can examine your breakouts and help develop a long-term treatment plan.